-In spite of whatever opposition, tribulation, or persecution you may face or experience in this evil world because of your faith and love for Christ, yet you can still have peace and joy, pursue and fulfil your divine purpose or assignment in life, and enjoy all your inheritance in Christ.
+Despite whatever opposition, tribulation, or persecution you may face or experience in this evil world because of your faith and love for Christ, yet you can still have peace and joy, pursue and fulfill your divine purpose or assignment in life, and enjoy all your inheritance in Christ.

-Apostle Paul undoubtedly suffered many tribulations, afflictions and persecutions in life for the sake of the gospel of the grace of our Lord Jesus Christ (2 Tim.
+Apostle Paul undoubtedly suffered many tribulations, afflictions, and persecutions in life for the sake of the gospel of the grace of our Lord Jesus Christ (2 Tim.
 3:10-12).
-But in spite of all that the devil threw at him, yet he finished his race and ministry with joy.
+But despite all that the devil threw at him, yet he finished his race and ministry with joy.

 6 For I am already being poured out as a drink offering, and the time of my departure is at hand.

 7 I have fought the good fight, I have finished the race, I have kept the faith.

 8 Finally, there is laid up for me the crown of righteousness, which the Lord, the righteous Judge, will give to me on that Day, and not to me only but also to all who have loved His appearing.

 Like Paul, you also can finish your race and ministry with joy despite opposition.